Liaison with the Valuation Office Agency and other offices: Single Payment Scheme (SPS)

 Transfer of Entitlements

-The Single Farm Payment entitlement is freely transferable, with and without land, i.e. it can be sold.
+The Single Farm Payment entitlement is freely transferable, with and without land, in other words it can be sold.
 By contrast, leasing must be accompanied by an equivalent land transfer.

-Entitlements can only be transferred to farmers (not pension funds etc), and only within the same EU member state.
+Entitlements can only be transferred to farmers (not pension funds and so on), and only within the same EU member state.

 Entitlement values in England initially varied widely as the historic element is based on farmer’s past subsidy claims.
 Sale prices are generally compared on the basis of a multiplier of the yearly income generated by the entitlement.